 1. Eat pintxos in San Sebastian

 Going to San Sebastian (Donostia) and not eating pintxos is a sin.
 I mean it!
-If you visit the city, it is essential that you stop by some of the best bars and eat pintxos, which are traditional appetizers in San Sebastian.
+If you visit the city, it is essential that you stop by some of the best bars and eat pintxos so you can try the best typical foods in the city.

 Some of the most famous places to eat pinxtos in San Sebastian are: La Cuchara de San Telmo, Zabaleta (Spanish omelette), Bar Sport, Borda Berri (risotto), La Viña (cheesecake), Atari, Goiz Argi (skewered prawns), Txepetxa, Dakara Bi, Txuleta, Gandarias… There are many places to choose from!